 Below we’ve put together a comprehensive list of Gmail alternatives.

-Here’s what makes Tutanota an attractive Gmail alternative:
+Here’s what makes Tuta an attractive Gmail alternative:

-- It’s an open-source service, meaning any cybersecurity expert can peruse their code to ensure that Tutanota delivers what it promises.
+- It’s an open-source service, meaning any cybersecurity expert can peruse their code to ensure that Tuta delivers what it promises.

 - The service has its own zero-knowledge calendar.
 All event notifications are end-to-end encrypted.